 their expression is not, in the same way that a real person would produce them.
 Like Adami, the letter-to-letter inconsistencies make the font more legible to those with reading

 difficulties in the same way that Comic Sans has proven to be beneficial to people with dyslexia.

 Rangdar is made from coloured pieces of plastic (or glass, or some transparent material) and is

 formed from rectangular blocks - there being variants of this that have three or four colours.
 In order to get these colours into your artwork, you create your text using the '1' font

 and then copy that layer to produce three or four identical layers - depending upon which one you select.
 You then select the variants - say 1, 2, 3 from the three coloured version -

 one for each layer - and then choose a different colour for each layer.
 Make sure that the layers are set to 'multiply' so that it looks as though the layers are filtering the light

 from the layers below.
 You can see what this looks like when you choose Rangdar in the comparisons below.

-Circuit makes your text look as though it is formed from the tracks of a printed circuit board.
+Circuit Small makes your text look as though it is formed from single tracks on a printed circuit board.

 that help to make your text look more like printed circuit board copper tracks - more information on the font's home page.